emil-bories-huttel/Master_thesis/README.md

 Overview

-This full thesis is available as a pdf in the repository
+The full thesis is available as a pdf in the repository

 The analysis is implemented in R version 4.2.2, and the scripts are organized into four stages:
 - Data cleaning and preparation